-You can report them to the mobility department of your municipality or contribute to this open source map: OpenstreetMap is a kind of "Wikipedia of maps".
+You can report them to the mobility department of your municipality or contribute to the open source map of CycloFix.
+OpenstreetMap is a kind of "Wikipedia of maps".
 Sign-up to help other users find their way to both already existing and new facilities.
 You can also indicate if something is missing or not working properly and add related images.

 *Cyclofix was developed during the Open Summer of Code 2020, funded by Bike for Brussels.
 It is built on the MapComplete platform, which allows any subset of OpenStreetMap data to be easily collected and displayed via a mobile website.